mne-tools/mne-python/doc/pre_install.rst

   computing cortically constrained Minimum Norm Estimates from MEG and EEG data.
 These tools were written in C by Matti Hämäläinen.

-- :doc:`MNE-python <python_reference>` reimplements the functionality of MNE-C,
+- :doc:`MNE-Python <python_reference>` reimplements the functionality of MNE-C,
   and extends considerably the analysis and visualization capabilities.
-  MNE-python is collaboratively developed and has more than 150 contributors.
+  MNE-Python is collaboratively developed and has more than 150 contributors.

 - The :doc:`manual/matlab` provides a MATLAB interface to the .fif file format and other MNE data structures, and provides example MATLAB implementations of